Gearing up for your executive job search?

 A concentrated, yet distinctive narrative of your executive career, your Biography may also be requested by recruiters or even HR departments (who add it to the company’s About Us page upon your employment).

-Just like the 2013 changes in executive job hunting (sparking new, competitive ways of standing out), these resume trends will continue to evolve in 2014.
+Just like previous changes in executive job hunting (sparking new, competitive ways of standing out), these resume trends will continue to evolve.

 In preparation for writing your leadership story, spend some time looking at the personal branding elements and storytelling approach used by executives who’ve successfully made the transition to high-powered roles.